Introducing Sandra Milliken

 I have long held a strong interest in, and commitment to, providing music education for conductors, fostering youth and women’s choirs and developing initiatives to ensure that choral music maintains a high cultural and community profile in Australia.
 I am also committed to enhancing the awareness of Australia’s choral music profile in overseas countries.

-In 1996, I established the choral program for the annual Northern Territory Youth Music Camp and have conducted workshops for the Queensland Early Music Society, the Canberra Choral Society and various school and community choirs throughout Queensland.
+In 1996, I established the choral program for the annual Northern Territory Youth Music Camp and have conducted workshops for the Early Music Society of Queensland, the Canberra Choral Society and various school and community choirs throughout Queensland.
 In November 2001 I was invited to visit Shanghai in the People’s Republic of China as guest conductor at the Asia Pacific Activities Conference (APAC) Choir Festival.
 In January 2002, I travelled to Finland to present a series of choral workshops and lectures on Australian choral music at several leading tertiary institutions and also to continue my Finnish choral repertoire research and language studies.
 In 2003 I presented a paper on Australian choral music at The Phenomenon of Singing International Symposium IV, part of Festival 500 in St John’s, Newfoundland, Canada.

 In 2008 I was a member of an adjudication panel of international choral music specialists appointed by the Thai Ministry of Foreign Affairs to select the winner of a competition to compose a choral anthem for the Association of South-east Asian Nations (ASEAN).
 From 2010 to 2015 I have adjudicated at the Singapore Youth Festival organised by the Singapore Ministry of Education, and in 2012 I was invited to join the American composer Libby Larsen as one of two mentors for the Youth Inspiring Youth choral composition competition conducted in the USA and Australia by the WomenSing choir based in San Francisco.